Stream to a CDN

-- the URL (or path) to the mount point or an XML configuration file (provided by the CDN provider)
+- a path to the mount point or an XML configuration file (provided by the CDN provider);

-You can control streaming to a CDN using the Admin panel.
+You can control when streaming to a CDN is enabled by using the Admin panel.
 See Start and stop streaming to a CDN.

 You can also test how your content is streamed by sending your content to Epiphan’s CDN.
 For a list of Epiphan’s preferred CDN providers, see: https://www.epiphan.com/partners/cdn-partners/.